ThinkWithPbody/Yifu-Pages/content/Projects/2024/Yifu Design Lab/Yifu Design Lab.md

 | \$12       | %%<span style="color:red;">\$3</span>%%\$0.05/min | [[Yifu Design Lab#Filament|Filament]] |

 > [!info]
-> Setup fee is discounted or waived depending on complexity.
+> Setup fee may be discounted or waived depending on complexity.
 >
-> Setup fee is waived for Bambu Studio sliced .3mf files - print failures are not covered and no support will be provided.
-If you understand the risks and seek complete control, use this [template](http://www.mediafire.com/view/rgq6dceauc22jln) to get started.
+> Setup fee will be waived for Bambu Studio sliced .3mf files.
+However, please be aware that the outcome of the initial print will be final, as no adjustments or reprints will be provided for these waived jobs.
+The standard "100% satisfaction guarantee," which includes the option for a full reprint or refund if you are not satisfied with your order, does not apply to these waived jobs.
+If you accept these conditions and wish to proceed with complete control over the print process, please use the following [template](http://www.mediafire.com/view/rgq6dceauc22jln) to get started.

-#### 100% satisfaction guarantee

-*Get a full reprint or 100% Refund if you are not happy with your order.*

-> [!tip]
-> We will inspect your files to ensure they will print correctly.
-If you are not happy with the quality of the product you purchased, and this is due to factors under our control, we will replace or refund your purchase fully.
-For factors that we don’t control, such as incorrect models or scale, we will strive to find a solution.
-For any issues contact Yifu within 7 days of job completion.

 ### Getting Started